 Saturday, November 18, 2017 — Salem, Oregon—with 350 Salem!

 350 Salem is our host!
 This Academy will be led by Ambassadors Isaac and Miko Vergun, Program Coordinator Pam Vergun, and possibly other Ambassadors as well.
 Ambassadors?
 Want to apply to help lead it?
 Contact Pam.

 Academies are free and open to all students.

 To register for this Academy, please click here: Student Registration – November 18, 2017 – Salem, Oregon.

 If you would like to register as an adult volunteer or as an Ambassador to lead this Academy, please click here: Volunteer Registration – November 18, 2017 – Salem, Oregon.

 Want to learn more about Plant for the Planet?

 For a quick introduction to Plant for the Planet, check out this report on the evening news about an Academy—Plant for the Planet’s one-day training session for youth—by Ellen Meny, KVAL Multimedia Journalist.
 Share it with your friends!
 KVAL Local Evening News—Children Get a Kid-Friendly Crash Course on Climate Change

-Next, check out our flyer about Plant for the Planet Academies—download and share it: Plant for the Planet Flyer – general.
+Next, check out our flyer about Plant for the Planet Academies—download and share it: Sample Plant for the Planet Flyer – English-Spanish bilingual – general

 Then, for an easy way to keep up on what we’re doing and help us get the word out to your friends, follow: